Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Distribution of SpokeBench

 \section{Distribution of SpokeBench}

-Table \ref{tab:spokebench_subset} reports the distribution of sentences in \textbf{SpokeBench} by dominant spoken code-switching phenomenon and overall structural complexity.
+Table \ref{tab:spokebench_subset} reports the distribution of sentences in \textbf{SpokeBench} by Spoken Bilingual Conversation phenomenon.
 The benchmark was designed to balance coverage of frequent spoken phenomena with a controlled set of highly complex constructions, enabling systematic evaluation of parsers under varied spoken-language conditions.